 Whitehill Junior School is a two-form entry junior school and therefore will have two classes in each year group.
 Normally, pupils transferring from Highbury Infants (our feeder school) will remain together and become our two Year 3 classes.
 Linked with our curriculum, these are currently known as Aztec Class and Mayan Class.
 We find this helps with transition.

 The other classes at Whitehill are:

 |Year 6||Kahlo and Wilde|

 Apart from the class teacher(s), all classes at Whitehill have access to support staff who are deployed according to need.
 In most instances, this equates to about 80% of the week.
-There is also one additional member of support staff who works two days per week to support on pastoral needs.
+There is also one additional member of support staff who works one day per week to support on pastoral needs.